Meredith Shaw: Television and body positivity

 Shaw is frequently seen on Canadian television, appearing regularly as a style expert on CTV's The Marilyn Denis Show, The Social, etalk, and Your Morning, promoting diversity in the fashion industry and speaking on particular behalf of the body positivity movement, encouraging girls and women of all sizes and shapes to feel confident, powerful, and attractive.
 She has worked closely in this regard with a variety of Canadian initiatives, including Girls Inc., Girl Talk, and Shoppers’ Drug Mart’s “Love You Run For Women."

 In 2016, Shaw started an inclusive style column for Canadian Living magazine.

 In 2020, during the COVID-19 lockdown, Shaw began posting a filmed-at-home cooking show with her partner, Rodney Bowers, a Toronto-based chef, on Instagram Live, for her Back in the Day Brunch radio show.
 Before long she received a call from CTV, offering some higher-end production equipment so that they could produce the show for television.
 The show, called Double Your Dish, airs Sunday evenings on CTV.
 Shaw sees the show as a breakthrough of sorts.
 “It’s pretty cool to have a cooking show with two people in bigger bodies because I don’t think you see that very much,” she told the Toronto Star in July 2020.

 In 2020, during the COVID-19 lockdown, Shaw began co-hosting etalks live Twitter aftershow for Canada's Drag Race alongside Traci Melchor, averaging 1.4 million viewers total over the course of the 10-week run.

+On September 5, 2023, Shaw joined CityTV's Breakfast Television as the new co-host, replacing Dina Pugliese.
+In January 2024 she also announced a new weekend radio show, The Feel Good Brunch, to air on Citytv's co-owned CHFI-FM and other adult contemporary radio stations owned by Rogers Radio across Canada.
+Shaw's departure from BT was announced on February 10, 2025.